katholt/reddog-nf/README.md

     - use the `size()` method, returns file size in bytes
 * Set output files to be copied or moved rather than symlinked
     - move is preferable, particularly for large runs producing many BAMs
-    - could do this through netflow publishDir interface
+    - could do this through nextflow publishDir interface
         - if moving files this will cause problems unless they're not used downstream
     - or through a final stage to run some BASH to move files
         - for file in $(find . -type l); do mv $(readlink ${file}) ${file}; done